 While I travel a lot for work, I rarely get to take an entire month off in one hit.
 I’m usually somewhere for a few weeks, then I’m back home to repack for the next adventure.
 I’m pretty extravagant with my packing, as I like to wear an array of outfits and accessories on my travels.
 My last trip was to Sri Lanka and the Maldives… I packed eight pairs of sunglasses, four hats and 19 bikinis.
 Did I mention it was a two-week vacay?

 This time around I needed to be more sensible.
-Our month long itinerary included Beijing, Paris, London, the Ionian Islands in Greece, Milan, Verona, Venice, Sardinia, Naples, Pompeii, the Amalfi Coast, Rome, and a quick dumpling pit stop in Beijing on our way back home.
-We were road tripping in Greece and Italy in teeny tiny European cars, so I needed to confine my fashion to one large suitcase – my carry-on was reserved for camera gear, which included the drone, and underwater housing.
+Our month long itinerary included Beijing, Paris, London, the Ionian Islands in Greece, Milan, Verona, Venice, Sardinia, Naples, Pompeii, the Amalfi Coast and Rome.
+And a quick dumpling pit stop in Beijing on our way back home.
+We were road tripping in Greece and Italy in teeny tiny European cars, so I needed to confine my fashion to one large suitcase.
+My carry-on was reserved for camera gear, which included the drone, and underwater housing.

 So to help you prepare for your next European adventure, here are the four accessories you need for summer in Europe:

 The crossbody bag is the only bag you need for travelling – it allows you to keep your hands free and your belongings safe while still looking stylish.
 I always look for standout features when choosing accessories – A.P.C are known for their simple cool girl style, so I love that this bag is a little bit out there for them with the Cuban link gold chain.
 I could be wearing the same denim cut-offs for the third day in a row, but with buy imitrex cheap this bag I always felt a million dollars.